Gavin1937/discord-noticmd-bot/README.md

 ## How It Works?

-**discord_noticmd_bot.py** will create a fifo (if not exist) and constantly trying to read from it.
+**discord_noticmd_bot.py** will create a fifo pipe (if not exist) and constantly trying to read from it.

-Then, when you write to that fifo from another program, **discord_noticmd_bot.py** will catch that data and send it to Discord channel.
+Then, when you write to that fifo from another program, **discord_noticmd_bot.py** will catch the data and send it to Discord channel.

 [More About fifo](https://linux.die.net/man/7/fifo)